 Session Timeline

-The timeline also includes diagnostic markers that indicate the funnel step present in each video and the primary symptom(s) experienced at each step.
-You’ll find these markers on the right side.
+The timeline also includes diagnostic markers on the right side of the timeline, indicating the funnel step present in each video and the primary symptom(s) experienced at each step.

-Finally, the settings dropdown includes the option to Show Web Vitals.
-Web vitals represent elements of the user experience in a session that can be measured, quantified, and rated on a three point scale: Good, Improvable, or Poor.
+- Web vitals: Web vitals represent elements of the user experience in a session that can be measured, quantified, and rated on a three point scale: Good, Improvable, or Poor.
 When enabled, web vital events will appear in the timeline next to its overall score.

 The Session View also includes tabs for Details, Pinned Page Visits, and Same Browser Sessions.